Quester: Gameplay

 Quester is a block breaker video game, often compared to Taito's Arkanoid.
 Using a rotary knob, the player controls a paddle-like craft fixed at the bottom of the screen, the objective being to deflect a ball towards a large formation of bricks in each round.
-A life is lost when the player misses the ball and it falls of-screen.
+A life is lost when the player misses the ball and it falls off-screen.
 Some blocks contain power-up items that can help the player in the stage, such as increasing the width of the paddle, place a barrier at the bottom of the screen to prevent the ball from being lost, and a forcefield that will spit out eight other balls if touched.
 Some stages contain "killer meteors", which can decrease the paddle's size if touched.

 Alongside regular colored bricks, other block types include indestructible bricks, blocks that can speed up and slow down the ball when touched, and "generator blocks" that produce an endless number of red blocks.
 Some stages are based on other Namco video game characters, including a Galaxian flagship, Pac-Man, and a Rainbow Block from Cutie Q. The 33rd round of the game features a boss fight with a large mechanical fortress named "Breeder", which can be destroyed by deflecting the ball against its large metal shield.
 Collecting a Special Flag from Rally-X will award the player an extra life.